Chapter 3: Using CMake in Popular IDEs

 - Open project folder → CLion auto-configures CMake.

-Build > Build Project
+- Build: Build > Build Project.

-. - Debug: Set breakpoints →
+- Debug: Set breakpoints → Run > Debug.

 Advanced Feature - Debugger: